 As we sat down I also recalled that an historian wrote that Travis, Bowie and Crockett all had what the Mexicans called "blue-gray killer's eyes."
 I saw that the old admiral had blue-gray killer's eyes as well.

 Gray offered me a cup of coffee and a cigar in a deep, rich voice that a stage actor or military drill instructor would envy.
 I set up my small tape recorder and laid my notebook and pen on the round table and sat in one of the chairs.
 Gray sat in the other chair, handed me a cigar and poured us coffee from a carafe.

 We drank the good and strong Navy-style coffee, lit the fine cigars and Gray asked me about my late father and my family.
+He was sorry to hear that my father had passed.
 He also asked about my doing security work in the U.S. Navy and later as a Defense Department civilian employee.

 Gray noticed that on my left wrist I wore a stainless-steel, black-faced Rolex Submariner diver's watch, like the one he was also wearing on his left wrist.
 He asked me if I were a diver.

 Strictly a sports diver, I replied, and an amateur at that.
 I spoke of my sports diving in oceans around the world from the Philippines and Hawaii to the Virgin Islands and Jamaica, places Gray also knew well.
 I told the admiral that my Rolex Submariner was my prize possession, given to me years ago by a beautiful young woman as a 30th birthday present.
 I married her one month later.

 Gray cracked a smile at that.
 He said that like many frogmen, pilots, astronauts, aquanauts and other military men, he'd worn his Rolex Submariner during most of his career.